VoidPacket/portkey.xyz/content/posts/Dynamic Routing Protocols - BGP/index.md

 Imagine the internet as a massive collection of networks, each like a neighborhood.
 These neighborhoods are called Autonomous Systems (AS).
 Each AS could be an internet service provider (ISP), a university, a business, or any entity that operates a network.

 BGP is the protocol these ASes use to talk to each other.
 When data needs to travel from one AS to another, BGP helps decide the best path.

-Here’s a simple breakdown of the process:
+Here’s a step-by-step breakdown of how BGP operates:

-- **Path Selection:** BGP doesn’t just pick any route.
-It looks for the most efficient path, considering factors like the number of hops (how many networks the data must pass through) and policy rules set by network administrators.
+- **Establishing a BGP Connection:** The first step is to establish a BGP connection with your peer router.
+This connection, known as a BGP session, is set up between BGP routers (also called BGP speakers) in different ASes for eBGP or within the same AS for iBGP.

+- **Configuring Route Advertisements:** Next, you configure which routes you want to advertise to your peer.
+This could include specific networks within your AS that you want others to know about.
+You also decide which routes you want to redistribute from other routing protocols into BGP.

+- **Agreeing on Accepted Routes:** You then work with your peer to agree on what routes you will accept from them.
+This can be the full routing table, a summarized version, or just the default route, depending on your network requirements and policies.

+- **Establishing Additional BGP Peers:** You repeat the process with any other BGP peers you have.
+Each peer connection adds to the pool of routing information available to your network.

+- **Initial Routing Table:** Once all BGP peers are configured, you obtain an initial routing table.
+BGP then uses various metrics and attributes to decide the preferred routes.
+Some key metrics include:

+  - *AS Path:* The number of ASes a route must traverse.
+Shorter AS paths are preferred.
+  - *Next-Hop:* The IP address to which packets should be forwarded.
+  - *Local Preference:* A value set within an AS to prefer one path over another.
+  - *Multi-Exit Discriminator (MED):* Suggests preferred entry points into an AS when multiple paths exist.
+  - *Weight:* Cisco-specific attribute that influences route preference locally on the router where it is configured.

-- **Routing Table Updates:** BGP routers maintain a table of paths to various networks.
-They constantly update these tables based on information from other BGP routers.
-This ensures they always know the best path to send data.
+**Routing Table Updates:** BGP routers continually update their routing tables based on information received from their peers.
+For example, if one of your BGP peers loses a route to a specific network, it sends an update.
+BGP evaluates the new information and modifies the routing table to reflect the best available path.

-- **Advertising Routes:** Each AS advertises its presence and the networks it can reach to its neighboring ASes.
-This way, everyone knows which paths are available and can make informed routing decisions.
+   *Example Scenario:* Suppose you have two BGP peers.
+Peer A loses its route to Network X. Peer A sends an update indicating this loss.
+BGP will then check if Peer B has a route to Network X. If Peer B has a valid route, BGP updates the routing table to prefer Peer B's path.
+This ensures that data can still reach Network X despite the loss of the route through Peer A.

 ## Why is BGP Important?